Employment Taxes and the Trust Fund Recovery Penalty (TFRP).

 About Mike Habib, EA NTPI Fellow®:

 Mike Habib is an IRS licensed Enrolled Agent, and his boutique tax representation firm is “A rated” by the BBB Better Business Bureau.
-His firm is also endorsed as an ELP endorsed local provided by Dave Ramsey (2012-2019), a well known public figure, is known for his personal money-management expertise and is an extremely popular national radio personality.
+His firm is also endorsed as an ELP endorsed local provided by Former Dave Ramsey ELP 2012-2019, a well known public figure, is known for his personal money-management expertise and is an extremely popular national radio personality.